-As it’s October I thought it suitable to mention a writer who has ‘been with me’ since my teens.
+As it’s October, I thought it suitable to mention a writer who has ‘been with me’ since my teens.
 True, one of the first horror books I ever read was by Stephen King.
-The book was Salem’s Lot if anyone is wondering.
+The book was Salem’s Lot, if anyone is wondering.
 But for a long time, my favourite ‘horror writer’ was James Herbert.
 When I heard of his death, I experienced that jaw-dropping moment when one doesn’t want to believe the news and can remember the moment as though it happened this morning.

-I place the term ‘horror writer’ in quotes because Herbert was never entirely happy with being categorised, and had his share of mixed reviews.
+I place the term ‘horror writer’ in quotes because Herbert was never entirely happy with being categorised and had his share of mixed reviews.
 He felt any violent or horror-related work met a certain brand of snobbery.
-It’s a problem I completely understand and why I label my own horror writing as Dark Fiction, precisely because many stories flank other topics and genres.
+It’s a problem I completely understand and why I label my horror writing as Dark Fiction, precisely because many stories flank other topics and genres.

 Some horror writers aren’t, truly, writing what I call horror even if there’s an element of that in the story.
-Some of Herbert’s work became blended with the paranormal (he said himself that his later works tended to lean to the supernatural), fantasy, and I have always felt a large part of his compositions contained humanitarian questions and shone an ugly reflection on society.
+Some of Herbert’s work became blended with the paranormal (he said himself that his later works leaned to the supernatural), fantasy, and I have always felt a large part of his compositions contained humanitarian questions and shone an ugly reflection on society.
 In Herbert’s own words, some of what he had to say regarding his motivations and underlying themes might surprise many.

 My tribute will be a simple one: many, many thanks for the memories, James.